BOARD OFFICERS and DIRECTORS

-Holt Thrasher (Board Chair) has more than 35 years’ experience in investment banking, information technology, and consulting.
+- Holt Thrasher (Board Chair and Treasurer) has more than 35 years’ experience in investment banking, information technology, and consulting.
 He is currently Founder and CEO of Synovia Capital, an investment fund focused on ecosystem management within the data analytics sector.
 Holt is an active conservationist and nature enthusiast and serves as Trustee and Treasurer of the National Marine Sanctuaries Foundation and was formerly Chairman of the National Audubon Society .

-Dr. Brodie Ferguson is an anthropologist and forest carbon project developer working with indigenous communities in Colombia and Brazil (Colombia/USA).
+- Dr. Brodie Ferguson is an anthropologist and forest carbon project developer working with indigenous communities in Colombia and Brazil (Brazil).

-Aida Greenbury an Indonesian forester who for 13 years worked on sustainability issues at Asia Pulp & Paper (APP), one of the world’s largest integrated forestry, pulp and paper groups.
+- Aida Greenbury an Indonesian forester who for 15 years was Managing Director and advisor on sustainability issues at Asia Pulp & Paper (APP), one of the world’s largest integrated forestry, pulp and paper groups.
 Aida left APP in May 2017 to become an independent sustainability advisor at several organizations.
 Her twitter handle is @aidagreenbury (Indonesia)